 The goal of telecommunications is to send a message from one point to another, without losing or altering any part of the message in the process.
 Four components are necessary to construct a telecommunications system: a transmitter, a channel, a line and a receiver.
 A transmitter is a device that codes the message into a signal.
 A channel then modifies and degrades the signal so that it may be connected to the line.
 A line, then, is the route the signal takes to get to the receiver.
 The receiver is equipped with a decoding ability that makes it possible to recover the original message.
 Once the signal is decoded by the receiver, the process is complete: the message has been transported from one point to another.

 More and more, the options and methods for studying telecommunications are expanding to include distance learning.
-The development of online telecommunications degree programs has enabled more students to obtain a quality education without having to relocate to a physical campus.
+The development of online telecommunications degree programs has enabled more students to learn about this subject without having to relocate to a physical campus.

 Students interested in telecommunications and other related careers have several technology degree options, ranging from certificate programs, to bachelor's degree programs, to master's degree programs.
 Thus, online telecommunications programs expand career opportunities for many future entry-level professionals, as well as more experienced telecommunications professionals hoping to advance their careers with distance education.

 Furthermore, because the demand for better, advanced telecommunications systems increases as rapidly as the development of new technologies, it is not uncommon for telecommunications professionals to rely on distance learning to increase and advance their technical skills and update their training.